September 25, 2019

 Attribution, Intent, and Response in the Abqaiq Attack

-The U.S. should conduct a military strike in response to the Iranian attack on the Abqaiq oil facility in Saudi Arabia in order to deter continued Iranian military escalation.
+The US should conduct a military strike in response to the Iranian attack on the Abqaiq oil facility in Saudi Arabia in order to deter continued Iranian military escalation.
 Deterrence requires more than punitive strikes.
 It requires credibly holding at risk something the regime is not willing to lose.
-Beginning an air campaign against Islamic Revolutionary Guards Corps (IRGC) targets in Syria is one approach; a significant air/missile campaign against targets in Iran itself is another.
+Beginning an air campaign against Islamic Revolutionary Guards Corps (IRGC) targets in Syria is one approach; a significant air and missile campaign against targets in Iran itself is another.
 Each option carries its own significant risks and opportunities, which must be weighed carefully before choosing a course of action.
 The risks of any retaliatory strike are high, but the risks of failing to respond to the Abqaiq attack are higher.

 Read the full report.

 The attack on Abqaiq was planned and executed by Iran and most likely launched from Iranian territory.
-It was part of a pattern of Iranian military escalation in response to the Trump Administration’s “maximum pressure” campaign.
+It was part of a pattern of Iranian military escalation in response to the Trump administration’s “maximum pressure” campaign.

-The al Houthi claim to have conducted the attack was part of a skillful information operation intended to divert the Western discussion away from Iran’s role and focus it instead on the war in Yemen and on Saudi Arabia’s misdeeds.
-That information operation has succeeded to a considerable extent as the Western debate has indeed focused excessively on the question of attributing the attack, on Saudi Arabia’s culpability for the humanitarian situation and its own bombing campaign in Yemen, and on the horrific murder and dismemberment of Jamal Khashoggi.
+The al Houthi’s claim to have conducted the attack was part of a skillful information operation intended to divert the Western discussion away from Iran’s role and focus it instead on the war in Yemen and on Saudi Arabia’s misdeeds.
+That information operation has succeeded to a considerable extent, as the Western debate has indeed focused excessively on the question of attributing the attack, on Saudi Arabia’s culpability for the humanitarian situation and its own bombing campaign in Yemen, and on the horrific murder and dismemberment of Jamal Khashoggi.

 View the interactive timeline of recent US-Iran escalation.

-It is difficult to identify target sets on Iranian territory that would reach the threshold necessary to deter the regime without also moving toward a military regime-change operation, which is unwise and likely impracticable.
-Limited American military strikes against the positions from which the Abqaiq attack were launched, for example, will not likely meet the necessary deterrence threshold given the existential nature of the threat the “maximum pressure” poses to the Iranian regime.
-The U.S. cannot—and should not— plausibly aim at overthrowing the Islamic Republic by military means, rendering deterrence by attacking targets in Iran less likely to succeed.
+It is difficult to identify Iranian target sets that would deter the regime without also moving toward a military regime-change operation, which is unwise and likely impracticable.
+For example, limited American military strikes against the positions from which the Abqaiq attack were launched will not likely meet the necessary deterrence threshold given the existential nature of the threat maximum pressure poses to the Iranian regime.
+The US cannot—and should not— plausibly aim at overthrowing the Islamic Republic by military means, which means attacking targets in Iran is not likely to deter Iran.

 Iranian leaders have frequently identified Iran’s positions in Syria as vital to the regime’s survival.
 Those positions are far more vulnerable to American attack than the Iranian regime is at home.
 The threat of American action against IRGC positions in Syria is also more credible than the threat of a massive military regime-change operation in Iran.
-Presenting Tehran with the choice of continuing its military escalation or seeing its positions in Syria severely degraded is the best chance the U.S. has to deter continued Iranian military action.
+Therefore, presenting Tehran with the choice of continuing its military escalation or seeing its positions in Syria severely degraded is the best chance the US has to deter continued Iranian military action.

 American military action against Iran in Syria could also have severe diplomatic repercussions.
 It could persuade European leaders to support the Assad government up to and including recognizing it.
 Turkey’s response to such an operation is unclear.
-The U.S. would have to work energetically to minimize the likelihood of these and other negative diplomatic consequences of any action in Syria, recognizing that it might not be able to do so fully.
+The US would have to work energetically to minimize the likelihood of these and other negative diplomatic consequences of any action in Syria, recognizing that it might not be able to do so fully.

-The Russians could also use their advanced air defense systems in Syria against U.S. aircraft and missiles attacking Iranian targets.
-The U.S. could mitigate that risk by deploying the force package necessary to defeat those systems and prevent the Russians from replacing or reinforcing them.
+The Russians could also use their advanced air defense systems in Syria against US aircraft and missiles attacking Iranian targets.
+The US could mitigate that risk by deploying the force package necessary to defeat those systems and prevent the Russians from replacing or reinforcing them.
 A detailed assessment of Vladimir Putin’s objectives and constraints in Syria strongly suggests that he is unlikely to engage in such a direct conflict, particularly if American strikes avoid hitting Russian targets.
 The notion that he would initiate a global thermonuclear war over a local conflict in Syria is absurd.

-Inaction will also strengthen the convictions of Iran’s leaders that they can conduct large-scale devastating attacks against American allies at will, particularly if they do not kill Americans.
+Inaction would also strengthen the convictions of Iran’s leaders that they can conduct large-scale devastating attacks against American allies at will, particularly if they do not kill Americans.
 It will therefore likely accelerate the very escalation scenarios frequently offered as arguments against an American retaliatory strike.

-There is no safe course the U.S. can pursue after Abqaiq.
+There is no safe course the US can pursue after Abqaiq.
 Both action and inaction carry great risks.
-The balance of risk at the moment lies with inaction—failure to respond militarily to the Abqaiq attack is far more likely to harm American security and vital national interests, including economic interests, than is prudent action.
+The balance of risk at the moment lies with inaction; failure to respond militarily to the Abqaiq attack is far more likely to harm American security and vital national interests, including economic interests, than is prudent action.